 Permanent partial disability (PPD) - A benefit that compensates for permanent functional impairment resulting from a work-related injury or illness.
 The benefit is based on the worker's impairment rating, which is a percentage of whole-body impairment determined on the basis of health care providers' assessments according to a rating schedule in rules.
 The PPD benefit is calculated under a schedule specified in law, which assigns a benefit amount per rating point with higher ratings receiving proportionately higher benefits.
 The scheduled amounts per rating point were fixed for injuries from 1984 through September 2000, but were raised in the 2000 law change for injuries on or after Oct.
-1. 2000.
+1, 2000.
 The PPD benefit is paid after temporary total disability (TTD) benefits have ended.
 For injuries from October 1995 through September 2000, it is paid at the same rate and intervals as TTD until the overall amount is exhausted.
 For injuries on or after Oct.
 1, 2000, the PPD benefit may be paid in this manner or as a lump sum, computed with a discount rate not to exceed 5 percent.

 Permanent total disability (PTD) - A wagereplacement benefit paid if the worker sustains a severe work-related injury specified in law or if the worker, because of a work-related injury or illness in combination with other factors, is permanently unable to secure gainful employment, provided that, for injuries on or after Oct.
 1, 1995, the worker has a PPD rating of at least 13 to 17 percent, depending on age and education.
 The benefit is equal to two-thirds of the worker's gross pre-injury wage, subject to minimum and maximum weekly amounts, and is paid at the same intervals as wages were paid before the injury.
 For injuries on or after Oct.
-1, 1995, benefits end at age 67 under a rebuttable presumption of retirement.
-Also for injuries on or after Oct.
 1, 1995, weekly benefits are subject to a minimum of 65 percent of the statewide average weekly wage.
-The maximum weekly benefit amount is indicated in Appendix B. Cost-of-living adjustments are described in this appendix.
+The maximum weekly benefit amount is indicated in Appendix B. For injuries from Oct.
+1, 1995, to Sept.
+30, 2018, benefits end at age 67 under a rebuttable presumption of retirement.
+Cost-of-living adjustments are described in this appendix.